 Square payments can be processed across multiple channels, including online, in-app, and in-person.
 The Square developer platform includes server-side APIs that support online payments and mobile SDKs that support mobile payments on seller or buyer mobile devices.

-Online payments comprise a web frontend that accepts a buyer’s payment card and a seller-hosted backend that processes the payment using the payment token generated by the web frontend.
+Online payments comprise a web frontend that accepts a buyer’s payment card, digital wallet payments, or Square Gift Card and a seller-hosted backend that processes the payment using the payment token generated by the web frontend.

 Use the payment form in your frontend to accept a payment card and the Payments API in your backend to process the payment.
 For more information, see Square Payments in your Website.

 Use In-App Payments SDK to accept in-application payments on a seller-created mobile application and installed on a buyer's Android or iOS device.
 Buyers use the application to check out purchases and enter payment card information.
 When the checkout is complete, the application sends a secure payment token to the seller backend for payment.

 Square offers hardware devices to process in-person payments.
 The Square SDK and APIs connect your custom application to these devices.